azdavis/azdavis.net/posts/en/japanese-resources.md

 this common thing from english' necessarily.
 It instead teaches Japanese grammar from the foundations.

-A good example of the the difference between this approach and the 'usual' approach is how the 'regular' and 'polite' forms are taught with each approach.
+A good example of the difference between this approach and the 'usual' approach is how the 'regular' and 'polite' forms are taught with each approach.

 In Japanese, there is a 'regular' form and a 'polite' form of verbs.
 Most